edgelesssys/docs.edgeless.systems/marblerun/content/getting-started/quickstart.md

 ```

 You should see an output with both a Client Version and Server Version component.
-Now your cluster is ready and we’ll install the Marblerun CLI.
+Now your cluster is ready and we’ll install the MarbleRun CLI.

 ## Step 1: Install the CLI

-If this is your first time running Marblerun, you will need to download the marblerun command-line interface (CLI) onto your local machine.
-The CLI will allow you to interact with your Marblerun deployment.
+If this is your first time running MarbleRun, you will need to download the marblerun command-line interface (CLI) onto your local machine.
+The CLI will allow you to interact with your MarbleRun deployment.

 To install the CLI, run: